David Lykes Keenan

 If one overlooks the nearly thirty years between 1976 and 2003 when I worked in the computer software rat race, started a couple of related businesses, and hardly touched a camera, one could say I've been at it a long, long time.

 Between 2003 and 2016, I steadily pursued a life change in the direction of fine art photography.
-In 2006, I stepped back from a software business that I founded in 1986 to focus on photography full-time.
+In 2006, I stepped back from the software business that I founded in 1986 and focused on photography full-time.

-As a still photographer, my first love is street photography, in black and white, using a small, unobtrusive rangefinder camera.
+My first love is street photography, in black and white, using a small, unobtrusive rangefinder camera.
 People, usually random and anonymous, are essential elements of these photographs.
-My preferred method is to see, photograph, but not be seen.
+My preferred method is to see and photograph, but not be seen.

-My inspiration comes from the photographs of Henri Cartier-Bresson, the godfather of street photography; the American photographers Eli Reed, Elliott Erwitt, Mary Ellen Mark, Lee Friedlander, and Czech Josef's, Sudek and Koudelka, and Jindrich Streit.
-Throw in the Americans Richard Kalvar and Garry Winogrand, and the Iapanese master Daido Moriyama for good measure.
+My inspiration largely comes from the photographs of Henri Cartier-Bresson, the godfather of street photography; and the American photographers Eli Reed, Elliott Erwitt, Mary Ellen Mark, Lee Friedlander, Richard Kalvar and Garry Winogrand.

-Photography projects have included a book of street photography entitled "FAIR WITNESS: Street Photography for the 21st Century" released by the Italian publisher Damiani Editore in March 2015, an on-going street portrait series I call "LOOK At Me", a photo essay on the war ravaged Croatian city of Vukovar which resulted in a book published in the UK, a journal of European urinals (or pissiors) which became a book entitled "PISS", an exploration of color infrared pinhole photography, and my Picture-A-Week (PAW) series published continuously to my web site between 2007 and 2016 -- and recently restarted for 2020 with the introduction of this, my new, "dlkphotography.com" web site.
+Photography projects have included a book of street photography entitled "FAIR WITNESS: Street Photography for the 21st Century" released by the Italian publisher Damiani Editore in March 2015, a street portrait series called "LOOK At Me", a photo essay on the war ravaged Croatian city of Vukovar (which resulted in a book published in the UK), and a journal of European pissiors which became my book entitled "PISS".

 In 2015, I took an introductory screenwriting class in New York City.
-I had aspired to being a writer, thinking 15 years previously that I had a historical fiction novel in me.
+Some 15 years previously I thought that I had a historical fiction novel in me.
 I didn't.
-But writing screenplays kind of stuck to me.
+But after this class, writing screenplays stuck with me.

-I find the work of writer/director film makers like Linklater, Jeff Nichols, and friends Greg Kwedar and Clint Bentley to be inspiring.
-These film makers, for the most part, write a script then make the film.
-Rinse and repeat.
-Hollywood is nowhere in my future -- so if I can follow these guy's footsteps then I will be content.
+I find the work of Texas writer/director/filmmakers like Linklater, Jeff Nichols, and friends Greg Kwedar and Clint Bentley to be very inspiring.
+These filmmakers, for the most part, write a script then make the film.
+That's what I aspire to do.

-Being pals for several years by this time, Ellar agreed to play the lead in my second short film Bodies of Water.
-We shot this film in 2017 and it subsequently played in 16 film festivals the following year.
+Ellar Coltrane, my pal for several years by this time, agreed to play the lead role in my second short film Bodies of Water.
+We shot this film in 2017 and, subsequently, it played in 18 film festivals the following year.
+No small feat.

-Still a fledgling film maker, I have had a major part in the creation of four short films so far.
-I have completed two feature film screenplays.
-With luck, one of these will become a film within the next year.
+To date I have had a major part in the creation of four short films.
+I have completed numerous short and two feature film screenplays.
+A third feature is in the works.
+With luck, one or more of these will become a film sometime soon.

 I still carry a camera with me everywhere I go.
 I have resumed my PAW series on this site, Facebook, Instagram, and Twitter.
 I have ideas for another book of photography.